phisn/algebraic-server-reconciliation/docs/main.typ

 The benefits of the lockstep model come with severe trade-offs.
 The entire system is only as fast as the slowest participant; if one player's input packet is delayed, the simulation for all players must freeze until it arrives.
 This makes the model highly susceptible to players with high latency or unstable connections and limits its practical application to games with a relatively low player count.

 Furthermore, the requirement of perfect determinism is a formidable software engineering challenge.
 The simulation must produce bit-identical results across different hardware, operating systems, and compiler settings.
 This precludes the use of common non-deterministic elements, most notably standard floating-point arithmetic, which can yield slightly different results on different processor architectures.
 Developers must rely on fixed-point math and carefully control sources of randomness and data structure ordering to prevent desynchronization, or "desyncs," which are catastrophic failures in this model.
-A modern evolution, deterministic rollback, combines this model with the rollback techniques described earlier, predicting inputs to avoid freezing and resimulating when the actual inputs arrive. @ggpo-rollback
+A modern evolution, deterministic rollback, combines this model with the rollback techniques described earlier, predicting inputs to avoid freezing and resimulating when the actual inputs arrive @ggpo-rollback.

 The choice between an authoritative server model and a deterministic lockstep model represents a fundamental architectural decision to shift the primary burden of complexity.
 The authoritative server model places complexity in the network layer: managing high bandwidth, compressing state, interpolating between snapshots, and reconciling prediction errors.
 The deterministic lockstep model places complexity in the application layer: enforcing perfect determinism, managing fixed-point math, and dealing with the game design implications of input delay and simulation freezes.
 The state-sync model effectively says, "Let the application be complex and non-deterministic; we will solve the resulting inconsistencies at the network level with authority and correction."
 The input-sync model says, "Let's make the network problem trivial by enforcing extreme constraints on the application itself."
 The choice depends entirely on the game's genre and design priorities.